 It’s also important to stay at a hotel close to the exhibition centre with a gym and a good restaurant as you rarely get the time, opportunity or even inclination to stray far.

 That said we did wander out of the hotel into downtown Barajas which had plenty of bars and great restaurants around its town square.
-These included a Polperia which we had to try., twice.
+These included a Polperia which we had to try, twice.
 You know how I love octopus!
 It wasn’t quite as good as the octopus in Galicia, but definitely up there.

 It might seem odd that we didn’t venture into central Madrid but it’s a place we’ve visited a number of times before and have already fully explored the glories of the Museo del Prado, Madrid’s many parks, plazas, markets, shops and wonderful restaurants.

-After a successful few days at the exhibition, where the visiting dentists from all over the globe showed much interest in the product, we may have found distributors for a couple of key markets, we headed to Valencia – my beloved’s choice.
+After a successful few days at the exhibition, where the visiting dentists from all over the globe showed much interest in the product and we may have found distributors for a couple of key markets, we headed to Valencia – my beloved’s choice.
 He’s visited the place a couple of times on business and has raved about it but it’s unchartered territory for me.
 I had fondly imagined I might visit it one November for the last MotoGP race of the season – ah, well, another year.
 Watch out for my postcard from there.